 Depending on weather conditions, give your lawn at least 25 mm of water within 30 minutes of installation.
 Over the next two weeks, keep your turf well hydrated until its roots have been firmly established.
 Be sure your new lawn has enough moisture to survive hot dry or windy conditions.
 Check your turf for moisture levels and the establishment of new roots by carefully lifting it in areas .
 Once your turf cannot be lifted, watering can be spaced to once or twice a week depending on weather conditions.

-Keep off your new lawn for the first four weeks to avoid damage.
+To avoid damage, avoid walking on your new lawn for the first four weeks.

 Before you Order